MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 <br>
 <br>
 So here's where things get spicy.
 Hopefully your mix matrix goggles are still on from earlier on, you're gonna need them.
 So we established that the purpose of the mix matrix was to control routing between channels in an FDN right?
 So it follows that in Geraint's architecture, we could (if we wanted to) add unique elements to different channels, like some sort of filtering on channel 1 or some extra multiply on channel 4 or something, and the mix matrix would remain unaffected because <b>it just controls the routing </b>. <br>
-With this in mind then, let's come up with a mix matrix for our Datorro tank.
+With this in mind then, let's come up with a mix matrix for our Dattoro tank.
 Because the matrix only affects routing, we can pretend the lowpass between the stages doesn't exist, and also ignore that allpass inversion I mentioned earlier.
 To write it out then:
 <br>
 <br>
 Stage 1 feeds Stage 2<br>